JustinyAhin/peppynotes/README.md

 # 📚 Peppy Notes

- A small note taking app built with Ruby on Rails
+A small note taking app built with Ruby on Rails.
+Test the app on heroku [here](https://peppynotes.herokuapp.com/).